StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/no_internet/stackstate_installation.md

 # Prepare air-gapped StackState deployment

-Installing in an air-gapped environment where there is no internet access available requires some extra preparation steps to make the StackState helm chart and docker images available in the air-gapped environment.
+Installing in an air-gapped environment, where there is no internet access available, requires some extra preparation steps before StackState can be installed.

 1. [Configure Helm on your local machine](./stackstate_installation.md#configure-helm)
 2. [Download and copy the StackState Helm chart](./stackstate_installation.md#download-and-copy-the-stackstate-helm-chart)
 3. [Copy the StackState docker images](./stackstate_installation.md#copy-the-stackstate-docker-images)
 4. [Prepare local docker registry configuration](./stackstate_installation.md#prepare-local-docker-registry-configuration)

-Note that step 2. requires a Docker registry to which all docker images required by StackState can be uploaded such that the Kubernetes cluster can pull the Docker images from it.
+Note that step 2 requires a Docker registry that is available to the Kubernetes cluster and can store all StackState docker images.

 ## Configure Helm

-Configure helm on your local machine to be able to pull the StackState Helm chart.
+Configure Helm on your local machine to be able to pull the StackState Helm chart.

 ```bash
 helm repo add stackstate https://helm.stackstate.io